themanyone/speechpad/README.md

 ## For any other website.

 You must have [CKEditor-4](https://ckeditor.com/ckeditor-4/) already working on your web page.
+The version this works with is 4.5.5.

-Put these files in a folder called "speech" inside CKEditor's "plugins" directory.
+Put the project's files in a folder called "speech" inside CKEditor's "plugins" directory.

 ```
 /my-www-root/my-website.com/ckeditor/plugins/speech